autolab-fi/line-robot-curriculum/Course_lesson_plan_in_detail.md

 ### Controlling Motors
 What are DC motors, how to control them via a driver, concept of PWM.

 1. "Electric Motor" - Basic principles of DC motors.
-Task: get the robot moving by sending a signal to the driver.
+Task: move specific trajectory with functions controlling motors.
-2. "Robot Movement" - PWM and analogWrite(), information about the driver, a bit about robot kinematics.
-Task: implement turning by sending a signal to the driver.
+2. "Differential drive" - a little about robot's kinematic.
+Task: experiment with functions for moving robot forward

 ### Encoders
 What are encoders, solving the problem of turning to a given angle.
 Studying robot kinematics.